mDisna/Vibey-Crush/README.md

 - **Smooth Animations**: Tile swaps, falls, shakes, fades, and confetti.
 - **High Scores**: Submit your name after game over to save your score and the level reached.
 View the top results via the trophy button.
 - **Random Tones**: Each match plays a random note using Tone.js.
+- **Shuffles**: Earn a shuffle every 100 points to continue when no moves remain.

 ## Getting Started